nicoloboschi/poetry-dockerize-plugin/README.md

 * `env` declares environment variables inside the docker image.
 * `labels` append labels to the docker image.
 Default labels are added following the opencontainers specification.
 * `apt-packages` installs apt packages inside the docker image.
+* `extra-build-instructions` adds extra instructions to the docker build (before poetry install).
+Any modification to the filesystem will be lost after the poetry install.
+If you need to add files to the image, use the `extra-run-instructions`.
+* `extra-run-instructions` adds extra instructions to the docker run (after poetry install).
+Any modification to the filesystem will be kept after the poetry install.

 ## Command-Line options